“A hidden Zen gem near Ashvem Beach, these design-led suites offer stylish minimalism in a dappled orchard”

-An old Goan house was reworked to make Poilo Gor.
-Its huge living area now soars right up to the mango-wood rafters and pink tiles, there’s an enclosed air-conditioned loft bedroom above the living area, plus a separate bathroom.
+An old Goan house was reworked to make the Eco Loft Lounge and the Long Lounges.
+They each have an enclosed air-conditioned loft bedroom above the living area, plus a separate bathroom.

-A second house was divided into 2 mirror-image, air-conditioned, open-plan spaces - Dusro Gor and Tisro Gor) - each of these also has its own spiral staircase leading up to the loft, where comfy kingsize beds await (no twins).
+A second house was divided into 2 mirror-image, air-conditioned, open-plan spaces - the Honeymoon Loft Lounges - each of these also has its own spiral staircase leading up to the loft, where comfy kingsize beds await (no twins).
 Back below, divan bench beds in each lounge make room for teenagers or extra guests.
 Bathrooms are on the ground level, and have high pressure outdoor showers with 3 different kinds of jets; natural soaps are supplied.
-These rooms stay deliciously cool thanks to oblong air-vents, fans, rattan blinds and shady eaves.

 For those who prefer a more modern dwelling there’s are also some newly built options.
 Shunya Gor is a prototype modular house, which is so light and airy its wooden walls feel as if they’re hardly there.
 Verandas provide views of the pool, paddy fields and mango trees.
 Drop-down canvas blinds lend some welcome shade and one bedroom is air-conditioned, but otherwise it feels like breezy treehouse-living.

 Built using green materials, the Shunya Eco Bungalow also has a sense of openness; walls are pure white or are made up of foldable wood framed doors, which blur the distinction between indoors and outside.
-There’s a spacious double bedroom, a lounge and plenty of outdoor living space around the 2 pools (1 small, 1 larger).
-The bungalow is also suitable for families, as the lounge can be converted into a second (twin) bedroom.
+There are 2 spacious double bedrooms, a lounge and plenty of outdoor living space around the 2 pools (1 small, 1 larger).
+The bungalow is also suitable for bigger families, as the lounge can be converted into a third bedroom.

 The newest addition is Shunya Honeymoon Loft and, as the name suggests, it’s aimed at couples.
 Set amongst the treetops, the design is open-plan with a living area and a kingsize bed, plus plenty of enormous windows to help open up the space to the elements.
 But the real treats here are the enormous shower in the bathroom and the indoor spa pool overlooking the canopy.